 It's often at this point that people laugh and tell me that practically there is never time for this 'freezing' stage.
 And it's just this that's drawn criticism to the Kurt Lewin model.

-In todays world of change the next new change could happen in weeks or less.
+In today's world of change the next new change could happen in weeks or less.
 There is just no time to settle into comfortable routines.
-This rigidity of freezing does not fit with modern thinking about change being a continuous, sometimes chaotic process in which great flexibility is demanded.
+The rigidity of freezing does not fit with current thinking about change being a continuous, sometimes chaotic process in which great flexibility is demanded.

-So popular thought has moved away from the concept of freezing.
-Instead, we should think about this final stage as being more flexible, something like a milkshake or soft serv icecream, in the current favourite flavour, rather than a rigid frozen block.
+Popular thought has moved away from the concept of freezing.
+Instead, we're urged to think about this final stage as being more flexible, maybe like a milkshake or soft serve ice cream, rather than a rigid frozen block.
 This way 'Unfreezing' for the next change might be easier.

 Given today's pace of change this is a reasonable criticism.
 But it might help to get in touch with what Kurt Lewin was actually saying.
 In 1947 he wrote:

-Lewin's concern is about reinforcing the change and ensuring that the desired change is accepted and maintained into the future.
+Lewin's concern is about 'permanency' - reinforcing the change and ensuring that the desired change is sustained into the future.
 Without this people tend to go back to doing what they are used to doing.
-This is probably what Kurt Lewin meant by freezing - supporting the desired change to make sure it continues and is not lost.
+This is most likely what Kurt Lewin meant when he used the term 'freezing' - supporting the desired change to make sure it continues and is not lost.

 Thinking about change as a journey might make you think that a journey has a beginning , middle, and an end.
 While this is useful when thinking about the process of change the reality is that this journey doesn't have an end.
 Lots of rest stops maybe!
 Some opportunities for settling down for a while.
 But no end.
 So be careful about thinking that a change process has a definite end, as the Lewin change management model might seem to suggest.